stdgraph/graph-v2/README.md

 ### Purpose
 The purpose of the library is to provide a foundation for graph algorithms and data structures with the same goals of the original
 STL, where graph algorithms written for the library can work against indepdendent graph data structures that support the core graph
 API functions.
-It includes some common algorithms, views and a graph data structure with the hope that it will grow with time.
+It includes some common algorithms, views and a graph data structure with the belief that it will grow with time.

 ### Goals
 The goals of the library include:
-1. Support creation of high-performance algorithms that are at least as good as the existing state-of-the art.
+1. Support creation of high-performance algorithms that are as good as the existing state-of-the art, or better.
 2. Syntax that is simple, expressive and easy to understand when writing algorithms.
-3. Present different views of graphs that are commonly used by the algorithms (incidence, adjacency/neighbors, edge-list).
+3. Present different views of incidence graphs that are commonly used by the algorithms (incidence, neighbors/adjacency, edge-list).
 4. Easy integration of existing graph data structures.
-5. Support and optional, user-defined value_types for an edge, vertex and graph.
+5. Support optional, user-defined value_types for an edge, vertex and graph.
-5. Be able to extend the design for future uses, or uses outside the standard.
+6. Be able to extend the design for future standardization, or uses outside the standard.
 For instance:

    a.
 All algorithms in the standard will only support vertices in random-access containers.
 However, graph algorithms and
-      data structures outside of the standard may use a map or unordered_map and the design should support that use.
+      data structures outside of the standard may use a map, unordered_map or other data structure and the design should support that use.

    b.
 While vertices only have "outgoing" edges in the standard because most algorithms only require that, bi-directional
-      graphs with both incoming and outgoing edges can also exist and the design should should be extensible to support that in the future.
+      graphs with both incoming and outgoing edges can also exist and the design should should be extensible to support that.

 7. Define useful traits and concepts that can be used by algorithms.
 8. Provide an initial set of useful algorithms and a graph data structure.